chenglinli/chemical_mutagenesis/README.md

 GCA	Ala	109859	1.67	1.668609801
 ```

 **2. Applying the scripts to your VCF files**
+You will find the R scripts in the folder `/R`, exmaple files in the folder `/examples` and the raw vairant calling results from genetic screens performed in Dictyostelium in the folder `/data`.
-Here is an exmaple of applying the `snv.R` to filter and annotate the `example_snv.vcf`.
+Here is an exmaple of applying the `snv.R` in the folder `/R` to filter and annotate the `snv.vcf` in the folder `/examples`.
 The VCF file contains 39 SNVs as a result of whole-genome SNVs calling.
-First, let's take a look of the `example_snv.vcf`.
+First, let's take a look of the `snv.vcf`.
 If you are not familiar with the format, please read the [document](http://gatkforums.broadinstitute.org/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it)

 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	AX4	mutant01	mutant02	mutant03	mutant04	mutant05	mutant06